-This walk originally included a route back to Oxted, but this has been transferred to Extra Walk 277 (Godstone to Oxted) and extended to create a walk which goes past both of Surrey's ancient yew trees.
-These two walks share the same lunch pub and so several more options...
+An extended version of this walk's circular option back to Oxted has been transferred to Extra Walk 277 (Godstone to Oxted), creating a walk which goes past both of Surrey's ancient yew trees.
+These two walks share the same lunch pub and several more variations (including a...

 A climb into the Kentish Downs and a descent to two historic houses.